TheHellSite/proxmox_collection/lxc/device_passthrough/README.md

 ## What is the solution?
 1. Add the desired device to the LXC config file.
-2. Create a universal GID that can exist on the PVE host, in privileged LXCs and in unprivileged LXCs.
+2. Choose a universal GID=111000 that can exist on the PVE host, in privileged LXCs and in unprivileged LXCs.
 3. Assign the desired device to the UID=100000, which belongs to the root user inside unprivileged LXCs.
 4. Assign the desired device to the universal GID=111000 so it can be used simultaneously on the PVE host and inside multiple privileged/unprivileged LXCs.
 5. Create the group "lxc_gpu_shares" with GID=111000 inside the LXCs.